ravomaniry/car-accessories-1/README.md

 # Car Accessories System

-A comprehensive Arduino-based car accessories system that automatically activates a backup camera when reverse gear is engaged, with manual control capabilities, horn control, GPS tracking functionality, automatic headlight control, and power management for accessories.
+A comprehensive Arduino-based car accessories system that automatically activates a backup camera when reverse gear is engaged, with manual control capabilities, horn control, GPS tracking functionality, and automatic headlight control.

 ## Wiring Diagram